Step-by-Step Guide to Switching from STCS to LCS in Cassandra 4.x and 5.x

 cqlsh -e "ALTER TABLE keyspace.table WITH compaction = {'class': 'SizeTieredCompactionStrategy'};"

-nodetool compactionstats | grep "Compacting"
+nodetool compactionstats | grep "Compacting" # Expect active merge tasks

-# Snapshot restore (only if data integrity is compromised)
+# Snapshot restore — ONLY if data integrity is compromised.

 nodetool stopdaemon